DataDog/dd-mobile-bridge/API_REFERENCE.md

 The entry point to use Datadog's Trace feature.

-- `startSpan(operation: string, timestamp: long, context: map)`
+- `startSpan(operation: string, timestampMs: long, context: map)`

     Start a span, and returns a unique identifier for the span.

     - `operation`: The operation name of the span.
-    - `timestamp`: The timestamp when the operation started.
+    - `timestampMs`: The timestamp when the operation started (in milliseconds).
     - `context`: The additional context to send.

-- `finishSpan(spanId: string, timestamp: long, context: map)`
+- `finishSpan(spanId: string, timestampMs: long, context: map)`

     Finish a started span.

     - `spanId`: The unique identifier of the span.
-    - `timestamp`: The timestamp when the operation stopped.
+    - `timestampMs`: The timestamp when the operation stopped (in milliseconds).
     - `context`: The additional context to send.

 #### DdRum

 The entry point to use Datadog's RUM feature.

-- `startView(key: string, name: string, timestamp: long, context: map)`
+- `startView(key: string, name: string, timestampMs: long, context: map)`

     Start tracking a RUM View.

     - `key`: The view unique key identifier.
     - `name`: The view name.
-    - `timestamp`: The timestamp when the view started.
+    - `timestampMs`: The timestamp when the view started (in milliseconds).
     - `context`: The additional context to send.

-- `stopView(key: string, timestamp: long, context: map)`
+- `stopView(key: string, timestampMs: long, context: map)`

     Stop tracking a RUM View.

     - `key`: The view unique key identifier.
-    - `timestamp`: The timestamp when the view stopped.
+    - `timestampMs`: The timestamp when the view stopped (in milliseconds).
     - `context`: The additional context to send.

-- `startAction(type: string, name: string, timestamp: long, context: map)`
+- `startAction(type: string, name: string, timestampMs: long, context: map)`

     Start tracking a RUM Action.

     - `type`: The action type (tap, scroll, swipe, click, custom).
     - `name`: The action name.
-    - `timestamp`: The timestamp when the action started.
+    - `timestampMs`: The timestamp when the action started (in milliseconds).
     - `context`: The additional context to send.

-- `stopAction(timestamp: long, context: map)`
+- `stopAction(timestampMs: long, context: map)`

     Stop tracking the ongoing RUM Action.

-    - `timestamp`: The timestamp when the action stopped.
+    - `timestampMs`: The timestamp when the action stopped (in milliseconds).
     - `context`: The additional context to send.

-- `addAction(type: string, name: string, timestamp: long, context: map)`
+- `addAction(type: string, name: string, timestampMs: long, context: map)`

     Add a RUM Action.

     - `type`: The action type (tap, scroll, swipe, click, custom).
     - `name`: The action name.
-    - `timestamp`: The timestamp when the action occured.
+    - `timestampMs`: The timestamp when the action occurred (in milliseconds).
     - `context`: The additional context to send.

-- `startResource(key: string, method: string, url: string, timestamp: long, context: map)`
+- `startResource(key: string, method: string, url: string, timestampMs: long, context: map)`

     Start tracking a RUM Resource.

     - `key`: The resource unique key identifier.
     - `method`: The resource method (GET, POST, …).
     - `url`: The resource url.
-    - `timestamp`: The timestamp when the resource started.
+    - `timestampMs`: The timestamp when the resource started (in milliseconds).
     - `context`: The additional context to send.

-- `stopResource(key: string, statusCode: long, kind: string, timestamp: long, context: map)`
+- `stopResource(key: string, statusCode: long, kind: string, timestampMs: long, context: map)`

     Stop tracking a RUM Resource.

     - `key`: The resource unique key identifier.
     - `statusCode`: The resource status code.
     - `kind`: The resource's kind (xhr, document, image, css, font, …).
-    - `timestamp`: The timestamp when the resource stopped.
+    - `timestampMs`: The timestamp when the resource stopped (in milliseconds).
     - `context`: The additional context to send.

-- `addError(message: string, source: string, stacktrace: string, timestamp: long, context: map)`
+- `addError(message: string, source: string, stacktrace: string, timestampMs: long, context: map)`

     Add a RUM Error.

     - `message`: The error message.
     - `source`: The error source (network, source, console, logger, …).
     - `stacktrace`: The error stacktrace.
-    - `timestamp`: The timestamp when the error occured.
+    - `timestampMs`: The timestamp when the error occurred (in milliseconds).
     - `context`: The additional context to send.

 ## Data structures